dustinpfister/blog_posts/_posts/js-parseint.md

 ## 6 - Conclusion

 So the javaScript parseInt method is one of several methods that can be used to parse a value to a number, there are also many other little ticks that can be used to parse a value to a number also.
-There is the question of not just parsing to a number, but parsing to an integer rather than a float.
-The parseInt method can be just that method to do so, but I still find myself using the built in Math object rounding methods combined with other methods to insure a number rather than a string.
+There is still the question of not just parsing to a number, but parsing to an integer rather than a float, and for that the parseInt method works just fine in most cases.

+The parseInt method can be used to get an int value, but I still find myself using the Number function along with the built in Math object rounding methods combined with other methods to insure a number rather than a string.
+In many cases this just allows for a better degree of control of the outcome of a number.
+For example I get to chose what method I will use to round a number rather than just having the fraction value cut off.
+I can get the same effect by using the Math.floor method if I want, but in some cases I might want to use one of the other rounding methods.